 People started to move further from river courses, clearing forests in order to create more farming land, which suggests there was a large population in Ireland by this time.

 The legacy left by these people is a truly remarkable one, more than 1500 remains of tombs, standing stones, dolmens, stone circles and passage graves, comprising some of the most important Megalithic sites in the World.

 The Megalithic Passage Tomb at Newgrange is an enormous and truly awe inspiring structure over 5000 years old, predating the Pyramids by more than 1000 years.

 Archaeologists estimate that it took at least 20 years to build, with hundreds of labourers involved in its construction.

-From the outside the tomb appears as a kidney shaped mound of grass-covered earth, extending over an acre of land.
+From the outside the mound appears as a kidney shaped mound of grass-covered earth, extending over an acre of land.
 It is surrounded by a wall and outside that a number of carved kerbstones.
-Over the entrance to the inside of the tomb is a roof box, or small window-like opening, which allows light into a narrow passage about 70 ft long which leads to a cross shaped inner chamber.
+Over the entrance is a roof box, or small window-like opening, which allows light into a narrow passage about 70 ft long which leads to a cross shaped inner chamber.